Hussein-249/go-multithreaded-algorithms/README.md

 ## Implemented Structures and Algorithms

-Some of these data structures and algorithms may not inherently benefit from multithreading, such as the RootishArrayStack, and thus have not been implemented with goroutines, but
+Some of these data structures and algorithms may not inherently benefit from multithreading, such as the RootishArrayStack, and thus have not been implemented with goroutines.
+However, these still serve as useful structures as Go does not have built-in implementations of these structures.

 ### Algorithms